JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 **Future Direction/Initial Experiments**

 Surely benchtop research should be done on this idea.
 I’ve presented a vast number of possibilities that should be tried here.
 The most notable variables are:
-\-Within the optical system: wavelength, exposure time, different light patterns (one grid, two grids at angles to each other, multiple passes), temperature
+\-Within the optical system: wavelength, exposure time, different light patterns (one grid, two grids at angles to each other, multiple passes), temperature (frozen vs thawed)
 \-The use of light sonication to break up lightly cut (scored cells)
-\-Within the fragmentation buffer: before or after exposure, chemical content
-\-Chemical variables: stability, immunogenicity, liposomes
+\-Chemical composition of the fragmentation and immediate fragment stabilization buffer
+\-Other chemical variables: long-term stability (capping vs matrix), immunogenicity enhancement, liposomes

+The things that seem most promising to me are:

-One idea that I would like to see tried is cutting the slice while frozen under a thin layer of buffer solution, and transporting it frozen to the patient.
-Just before injection, it is thawed and sonicated with additional buffer, reagents and adjuvants.
+1) Cutting the slice while frozen under a thin layer of buffer solution.
+Refreezing that combination and transporting it frozen to the patient.
+Just before injection, it is thawed and sonicated with additional buffer/chemical capping reagents and then mixed with adjuvants.
 Being immobilized in a frozen crystal might stabilize the fragments.
+2) Doing basically the same steps but instead of chemically preserving the fragments you trap them in a glue like a cyanoacrylate.
+This you can either implant in whole or fragment again for injection.

 **Works Cited**